Easy Peach Cobbler

-- Have a bowl of ice water available to shock and cool the peaches as soon as you remove them from the pot.
+Have a bowl of ice water available to shock and cool the peaches as soon as you remove them from the pot.

-- Using your fingers or paring knife, slip the skin off each peach and place on a cutting board.
+- Using your fingers or paring knife, slip the skin off each peach and place on a cutting board to slice.

 Make the Batter

 - This part of the process is simple.
 In a bowl, melt the butter in your baking dish (do this in a warm oven or microwave and watch carefully), combine the batter ingredients in a bowl, and pour over the butter.

 - PRO-Tip: Check the expiration date on your baking powder before using it.
 Baking powder is not called for as frequently as baking soda.
 It typically expires before you can use it all up.